Julia Ogden

 Recommended

-Merrick Backcountry dry cat food receives the Cat Food Advisor rating, 4.5 stars.
+Merrick Backcountry dry product range is made of two recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 Merrick Backcountry uses high-quality protein meats, fresh caught fish and real fruit and vegetables in its dry cat food, nothing artificial is added.